Give your children the best possible start to saving with a kids savings accounts.

 How does a savings account work for my child / grandchild?

-A kid's savings account usually has a higher interest rate than adult savings accounts.
-It may have more withdrawal restrictions depending on the type of account.
-For example, if you opt for a kids bonus saver, you earn more interest if you make deposits and no withdrawals.
+A kid's savings account usually has a higher interest rate than adult savings accounts, but it may have more withdrawal restrictions depending on the type of account.
+For example, if you opt for a kid’s bonus saver, you earn more interest if you make deposits and no withdrawals.
 Age restrictions also apply.
 To be eligible, you usually need to be under the age of 16.

 Children's savings accounts and its tax implications

 Q: Can I deposit funds into my child's bank account and take advantage of the tax-free threshold?

 A: No, according to the Australian Taxation Office (ATO), any income that you put into your kid's savings account needs to be declared in your individual tax return.
 This means that you'll be looking at the same marginal tax rate anyway.
 Speak to your financial planner today about effective tax strategies to protect your wealth.